Duke Dennis: Twitch

 Dennis started streaming on Twitch on March 3, 2016.
 While his YouTube content primarily focuses on gaming, his Twitch presence predominantly features "Just Chatting" content, although he occasionally streams other games like Call of Duty.

 His expertise within the content creation community is further demonstrated by his role as a "professor" at Kai Cenat's "Streamer University."
 In this capacity, he delivered talks and workshops on subjects such as personal branding and content creation.

-On August 27, 2023 Duke Dennis was nominated for the sports category in the 13th Streamy Awards.
+On August 27, 2023, Duke Dennis was nominated for the sports category in the 13th Streamy Awards.

 Complex ranked Dennis 4th on their best 25 streamers of 2024.
 In 2024, Rolling Stone listed Duke Dennis among the "25 Most Influential Creators of 2024," ranking him in the top five.
 Duke Dennis participated in AMP's 2024 Freshman Cypher.

-AMP Collective Membership
+AMP membership

 Dennis is a foundational and prominent member of Any Means Possible (AMP), an American content collective.
+He is one of the first and founding members, but also the oldest.
 The collective was established with the shared objective of building a collectively owned entity and producing high-quality content.
 His affiliation with AMP has significantly contributed to his increased public profile, with sources indicating a substantial rise in his prominence since joining the group.

 AMP is known for its collaborative challenge videos, in which Dennis actively participates.
 The collective has garnered considerable industry recognition, including winning "Lifestyle Creators of the Year" at the 2023 Streamy Awards and "Best Content Organization" at the 2024 Streamer Awards.